 It’s humbling and exhilarating to reach a destination and be surrounded by so much beauty.
 My mantra with photography has been and will always be: beauty is hidden in all around us; you have to feel it before you can see it.

 To me, nature photography is about admiring that beauty, being observant of your surroundings, and capturing a moment and a scene in time, undisturbed.
-Light, fog, and color can magically transform a landscape and its quite exciting to chase these fleeting conditions.
+Light, fog, and color can magically transform a landscape and it’s quite exciting to chase these fleeting conditions.
 In an image, I aim to tell a story - through light, color, depth of field.
 What draws you in?
 What evokes a memory or a mood?
 Capturing these moments with my OM-D E-M1 Mark II has become a passion for me and further sharing the lens through which I see the world is my passion.

 Choosing my gear was an easy decision, the first obvious advantage of Olympus is its strong value proposition compared to its competitors, offering a high resolution Micro Four Thirds sensor with truly fast auto-focusing, producing richly colored, crisp images with professional image quality.

 The compact, lightweight, weather-resistant body and lenses make it absolutely ideal for landscape photographers like myself - often walking or hiking for miles through the elements, using feather-light camera gear makes the travel so much easier.
-The E-M1 Mark II and M.Zuiko lenses are built for landscape photography- often its very humid, foggy, raining etc. and this design truly protects the sensor and glass from the elements and dust.
+The E-M1 Mark II and M.Zuiko lenses are built for landscape photography- often it’s very humid, foggy, raining etc. and this design truly protects the sensor and glass from the elements and dust.

 Because the E-M1 Mark II offers in-body image stabilization, I can forego a tripod in low light settings which is a huge bonus when chasing sunsets or sunrises.
 Conveniently, I can even shoot handheld at 1-2 second exposure - pretty incredible!
-Due to the imbedded benefits of image stabilization, I don’t need to increase my ISO significantly, so the quality of my images are significantly cleaner compared to shooting with a
+Due to the imbedded benefits of image stabilization, I don’t need to increase my ISO significantly, so the quality of my images are significantly cleaner compared to shooting with a higher ISO.

 My go-to nature landscape lenses are the M.Zuiko 12-40mm F2.8 PRO lens and M.Zuiko 12-200mm F3.5-6.3 lens.
 The 12-40mm F2.8 PRO lens is wonderful for a wide angle shot or a portrait shot.
 A huge benefit of using an Olympus PRO lens is enhanced performance, my shots are sharper and crisper throughout the entire zoom range, compared to other zoom lenses.
 I love that I can get an up-close shot creating a bokeh effect, or a long exposure of a cascading waterfall all within the same lens.